aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 In case you use default setting, additional policy settings mentioned below is unnecessary.
 When detailed and complexed setting, such as granting specific ABCI Cloud Storage account only read permission, granting permission to only limited ABCI Cloud Storage accounts, are neeeded, the following instructions are helpful.

-## Setting Bucket Policy {#config-bucket-policy}
+## Common notes for Access Control Policy

-Bucket Policy sets access control policies for bucket.
-Bucket Policy can control accessibility on a per-bucket basis.

-General conditions are following.
+The following are common notes for bucket and user policies.

 - Endpoint is 'https://s3.abci.ai'
 - Ruling order does not matter, and Deny is prioritized over Allow.
 Even Denys in otner policy has priority.
 - Although capital letters are available for the name of policies (i.e. names specified by '--policy-name'), it is highly recommended that you use small letters of alphabets and numbers and hyphen(0x2d).

+## Setting Bucket Policy {#config-bucket-policy}

+Bucket Policy sets access control policies for bucket.
+Bucket Policy can control accessibility on a per-bucket basis.

 For bucket policy setting, access permissions are written in JSON format.
 In order to define what to allow, what to deny and judgement conditions, combinations of Effect, Action, Resource and Principal are used.